 Sometimes starting off the day with copious amounts of butter and champagne is just something that needs to be done.
 BV offers great French brunch food, and is one of the best ways to take in Larimer Square.

-Ellyngton's has been open for business every day since 1892.
-EVERY.
-DAY.
-When you want to get fancy and have some high m-f-ing tea, come here.
-Don't show up unless you're dressed to the nines and ready to drink cucumber water served by someone wearing a cumberbun.
+Ellyngton’s has been open for business every single day since 1892.
+When you want to get fancy and have some high tea, come here.
+Don’t show up unless you’re dressed to the nines and ready to drink cucumber water served by someone wearing a cumberbund.
 This is the swankiest of swanky brunches in Denver.

-Given it's located near our tiny downtown financial district, the clientele here is mostly business travelers from the East Coast adjusting to the time change and waiting for their Denver colleagues to stroll in.
+Given its location near our tiny downtown financial district, Panzano’s clientele is mostly business travelers from the East Coast adjusting to the time change and waiting for their Denver colleagues to stroll in.
 Simple but really good food.
 Especially the bread.

-Homemade syrups on top of really good waffles, french toast, and pancakes.
-Also a handful of "hot & boozy" drinks to wash everything down, which makes this a downtown Uber worth taking.
+Come here for the homemade syrups on top of really good waffles, french toast, and pancakes, but hang around for the handful of “hot and boozy” drinks to wash everything down.
+This Downtown spot is definitely worth the Uber.

-We like The Nickel a lot, especially if you're looking to have a debaucherous brunch inside of a fancy hotel, with no judgment for going a little nuts at the Bloody Mary or White Russian bar.
-Yep, you can build your own White Russians here, cereal milk and toppings included.
-Go abide, dude.
+We like The Nickel a lot, especially for a debaucherous brunch inside of a fancy hotel.
+It’s probably the only place you’ll find a Bloody Mary and White Russian bar.
+Yes, this means you can build your own White Russians here, cereal milk and toppings included.

-What we like most about Jelly is the simple stuff, like the fact that the service is good, the prices are decent, and basic breakfast of egg + meat + toast is always solid.
-You can also get bougey with benedicts and such, and the $3 Bloody Mary weekday specials are worth checking out, especially if you find yourself around DU.
+What we like most about Jelly is the simple stuff, like the fact that the service is good, the prices are decent, and that the basic breakfast of egg + meat + toast is always solid.
+You can also get fancy with benedicts, and the $3 Bloody Mary weekday specials are worth checking out, especially if you find yourself around DU.

-Lucile's is as solid as it gets when it comes to breakfast moves for big groups and special events.
-Get some Cajun (beignets included) in your life, and impress your family by ordering the off-meu favorite, Hank's Eggs.
-Get here early if you have a big group - Southern hospitality is plentiful at Lucile's, but they don't take reservations.
+Lucile’s is as solid as it gets when it comes to breakfast moves for big groups and special events.
+Get some Cajun (beignets included) in your life, and impress your crew by ordering the off-meu favorite, Hank’s Eggs.
+Get here early if you have a large number of people - Southern hospitality is plentiful at Lucile’s, but they don’t take reservations.

-Brunch is the star at this Southern comfort restaurant, with excellent items like a tomatillo burrito that we can't eat enough of and chicken and waffles that will do you up just right.
+Brunch is the star at this Southern comfort restaurant, with excellent items like a tomatillo burrito that we can’t eat frequently enough and chicken and waffles.

-About as hip as Denver brunch gets.
-Polish up your best 1982 rodeo champion belt buckle and rock your fanciest Jeffery Dahmer bifocals because it’s time to eat a vegan cheesesteak.
+Sputnik is about as hip as Denver brunch gets.
+Polish up your best 1982 rodeo champion belt buckle because it’s time to eat a vegan cheesesteak.
 The place is named after the first artificial satellite to orbit the Earth, which we assume is either a metaphor for out-of-this-world food or a tribute to all pioneers.

-Yes, dim sum in Denver does exist, and Star Kitchen isn't just doing it for the sake of novelty - the food is actually great.
+Yes, dim sum in Denver does exist, and Star Kitchen isn’t just doing it for the sake of novelty - the food is actually great.
 Bringing in a group is fun, but there will be a long wait on weekends.
-It's worth it.
-Trust us.
+It’s worth it, though, trust us.

-Unlike many older establishments in changing neighborhoods, The Hornet still feels like the place to be for burgers, brunch, and booze on Broadway.
-A familiar face we can always count on, surrounded by some of the best window shopping in town to help you walk off your meal afterwards.
+Unlike many older establishments in changing neighborhoods, The Hornet has held strong as the place to be for burgers, brunch, and booze on Broadway.
+It’s a familiar face we can always count on and is surrounded by some of the best window shopping in town to help you walk off your meal afterwards.

-Beatrice & Woodsley is as whimsical as a restaurant can be without being located inside the magic kingdom.
-The decor is straight out of Grimm's fairy tale and the food honestly tastes like it's been made by fairy godmothers (the good ones).
+Beatrice & Woodsley is as whimsical as a restaurant can be without being located inside the Magic Kingdom.
+The decor is straight out of a Grimm’s fairy tale and the food honestly tastes like it’s been made by fairy godmothers (the good ones).
 Being a little fuzzy from going big the night before your visit will only make things better.
 Bring your girls-day-out groups here.

 If you want to bring in a big group without a reservation on the weekend, chances are pretty good you won’t have to wait long here.
 Good standard brunch with strong drinks, and a good central location for meetups that include people spread out around town.

-We're in favor of anything with Johnny Ballgame's name on it.
-This place has everything you'd expect from an upscale steakhouse: high-quality, high-priced food and clientele that's able to more than afford all of it.
-Perfect for: entertaining your grandparents (especially if they're buying).
+We’re in favor of anything with Johnny Ballgame’s name on it.
+This place has everything you’d expect from an upscale steakhouse: high-quality, high-priced food and a clientele that’s able to more than afford all of it.
+Perfect for entertaining your grandparents or your hard-to-please father in law (especially if they’re buying).

 Another Italian spot on the list that we love.
 If you’ve ever craved meatballs in the morning, North is here for you.

-Grind only has about 10 things on their brunch menu, all of which will cause your cholesterol levels to spike.
+Grind only has about 10 things on their brunch menu, all of which will probably cause your cholesterol levels to spike.
 Also all of which are worth it.
-Use brunch here as an excuse to start getting back into shape... tomorrow.
+Use brunch here as an excuse to start getting back into shape - tomorrow.

 Departure was a massively-hyped new Cherry Creek spot from the day it opened.
-We're used to seeing that kind of hype fizzle, but Departure Kitchen, serving brunch dim sum, has the goods to back it up.
+We’re used to seeing that kind of hype fizzle, but Departure Kitchen, serving brunch dim sum, has the goods for a long run.

-Everytime we go to Dos Santos we feel like we're on vacation.
-It's a relaxing atmosphere with really good tacos/small plates, and good for groups and early-afternoon dates.
-Go here when you want to hang somewhere for a while.
+Everytime we go to Dos Santos we feel like we’re on vacation.
+It’s a relaxing place with really good tacos and small plates, and is good for groups and early-afternoon dates.
+Go here when you want to hang out somewhere for a while.